What's up, I'm Zach Houtenville.

 Who am I?
 Why am I spending my time traveling?

 I grew up in East Windsor, New Jersey, for the first 19 years of my life.
 Until I was about 16, I had zero interest in leaving.
 Then, I took a trip to my Mum’s home country, Australia.
 Sure, I’d traveled outside the U.S. before, but this time?
 It was different.
 I felt at home 10,000 miles away.
 That’s when the travel bug bit me hard, and I couldn’t get enough.
 So, I hauled my ass to the University of Wollongong.
 It wasn’t the most glamorous uni, but it hit the spot.
 And the beer?
-Absolutely fucking fantastic—though I’m pretty sure it’s the same across most of Australia..
+Absolutely mind bending—though I’m pretty sure it’s the same across most of Australia..

 While I was there, I decided to study and eventually graduate with a bachelors in journalism and communications and media, which—surprisingly—actually made me enjoy the “studying” part of Uni for once.
 Growing up, I always thought I’d do something with sports.
 I loved them, all of them really and so with this degree I assumed sports writing would be it.
 I was still on that track until I went on a trip to Southeast Asia last year (and yes, I’ll dive deeper into that in the next section).
 That’s when I realized the world had way more stories to tell than just sports.